Kristina01111000/unichirsite/README.md

 - In title have first letters capitalized
 - Add 2 make an appointment buttons to each page
 - Make all images cell phone width size
+- skeletal pain ones done, need to do deeper health issues